OpenReferralUK/human-services/README.md

-# Human Services standard, standard generator and API
+# Human Services standard and API
 ## Summary

 This repository provides source code, resources and utilities for English extensions to the Open Referral standard for human services data.
 It contains: